As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Quartz crystals are also found in Blaine County, at around 9 miles north of Muldoon, south of Clary, along the Little Wood River area.

 Lemhi County has cryptocrystalline quartz in the south of Meyers Cove.
 In the county of Gem, you can find quartz crystals near Emmett, while in Owyhee county, in the Eastern fringe of Succor Creek.

 TIP: Quartz crystals are quite common and it is not difficult to find some of them.
-And maybe you already have some quartz crystals in your rock collection so it will definitely be good to know their value.
 Check out the article below and learn more about the value of quartz crystals:

 Where to Find Gemstones in Idaho?